johnlee94/pt_nate/scope/01_variable_scope.md

 OH NO! an error!
 What happened?

-We created var2 within the scope of the if() {} code block.
+We created var2 within the scope of the if() code block (which encompasses everything in the curly braces {}).
 In other words, the variable "lives" within this code block and can only be accessed within.

 ```
 if (true) {